THIS IS AN ADVISORY FOR SMALL AND MID-SIZED PRODUCT COMPANIES

 This compounds fast.

-Most integrations are not differentiators.
+Most integrations are not differentiators

 CRM A vs CRM B rarely decides product adoption.
 Core product value does.

-Zapier already solved the boring parts.
+Zapier already solved the boring parts

-Webhooks shift flexibility to the edge.
+Webhooks shift flexibility to the edge

 A clean webhook lets advanced customers wire anything they want.
+Zapier turns that webhook into coverage across thousands of tools.

 You ship once.
 Customers adapt it to their stack.

-Coverage beats completeness.
+Coverage beats completeness

 Native integration coverage looks good on a website but delivers low ROI.
+Functional coverage through Zapier solves 80 to 90 percent of real use cases.
+It costs a fraction of the effort.

-Product mindset vs service mindset.
+Product mindset vs service mindset

 Building bespoke integrations for every request turns you into a service company.